Review

 Posted in Review

-Don't judge a Guesthouse by it's impersonal face bricks.
-A new Guesthouse, quite a few kilometers from the CBD, Queness Inn was a great find.
-Friendly, accommodating receptionist, willing to help and make suggestions and she was able to give us informative advice.
-The three golden rules were...
+Don't judge a Guesthouse by its impersonal face bricks.
+A new Guesthouse, quite a few kilometres from the CBD, Queness Inn, was a great find.
+The friendly, accommodating receptionist was eager to help and make suggestions, which made us feel welcomed and at ease.
+The three golden rules were met...

 Duchess of Wisbeach: Sea Point